hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 **Local network:** If using a local network, we recommend you fund your node with **0.01 xDai & 10 wxHOPR**.

 After funding your node, you will have to wait a few minutes for it to start.
-When the process is complete, you should see this output: **Node has started!**
+When the process is complete, you should see the output: **Node has started!**

 :::info Tip